Associate Professor of Media Studies

 79 Fifth Avenue

 Shannon Mattern's teaching and research address relationships between the forms and materialities of media and the spaces -- architectural, urban, and conceptual -- they create and inhabit.
 She has written about libraries and archives, media companies' headquarters, place branding, public design projects, urban media art, media acoustics, media infrastructures, and material texts.
 Formerly a Mellon Postdoctoral Fellow in the History of Art at the University of Pennsylvania, she has also taught at NYU, Parsons The New School for Design, and Rutgers University.
+She is author of The New Downtown Library (University of Minnesota Press, 2007), which was supported by the Graham Foundation for Advanced Studies in the Fine Arts.
 Her work has also appeared in Public Culture; Space and Culture; The Senses & Society; Music, Sound and the Moving Image; the International Journal of Communication; Invisible Culture; Design and Culture; the Journal of Architectural Education; and several edited volumes.
-She also edited a special issue of Media Commons' The New Everyday on "notes, lists, and everyday inscriptions," and she is now the journal's editor.
+She also edited a special issue of Media Commons' The New Everyday on "notes, lists, and everyday inscriptions," and she served as the journal's editor.

 Relationships between the forms and materialities of media and the spaces -- architectural, urban, and conceptual -- they create and inhabit.
 Additional areas of interest include, generally, media and design history and theory; and, more specifically, media form and materiality; media reception (especially reading) and the spaces in which we store, access and consume media; textual theory; and media and spatial poetics.

 Archives,Libraries & Databases